 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a roof tear-off in Laguna Hills?
-Most jobs require a 20-yard container; our low-wall roll-off is ideal for loading heavy asphalt shingles.
-Use this rule: one square of roofing equals two-thirds of a cubic yard.
-Tonnage math remains critical, so call (949) 704-5146 to confirm your specific load.
+How big a roll-off do you actually need for a 25-square roof tear-off in Laguna Hills?
+Most jobs require a 20-yard container; our standard conversion rule for asphalt shingles is: two-thirds of a cubic yard per square.
+This low-wall roll-off handles the weight and tonnage, keeping your project site clean while you finish the job.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Laguna Hills residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.